World Views and Religious Studies

 Religious Studies is intellectually exciting because it provides access to the mystery of the other.
 Religious Studies provides the opportunity to understand, with depth and nuance, the many beliefs and rituals that move persons to appreciate the alternative world of the religious reality.

 Studying theology and world views gives an insight into humanity's history and its present, whilst developing key skills such as critical thinking and analytical writing.
 The exploration of Theology and Religious Studies will give you the skills to analyse writing, concepts and arguments in a wide range of contexts.

 At KS3 students complete a Challenge Question three times over a term.
 The first attempt is based on their opinions and ideas and a mark out of 12 is recorded but not given to students.
 The second attempt is the first review and students are given a structure strip to help them include the beliefs and ideas required.
 This is marked and an individual mark is given back to all students.
 The final attempt is given as part of Assessment Week and students are given a mark for the overall assessment as well as for the Challenge Question.
 This happens every term.

 At KS4 students will continue with the format of KS3 but exam questions will be used as part of the assessment process.

-All assessments and the final Challenge Question attempt are given individual feedback via the marking proforma which is built into the assessment.
-Important reflection time is then given for students to improve and develop their answers even further.
+All assessments and the final Challenge Question attempt are given feedback via the same marking proforma as the previous Challenge Questions, to allow for consistency.
+Important reflection time is then given for students to improve and develop their answers further.